SEO for Podcasts: How to Make Your Podcast Rank

 2. Choose a relevant theme

-To give your podcast the best chance of doing well from an SEO perspective -- but from a general perspective too -- it's a good idea to choose a theme that people are genuinely interested in.
-Start by thinking about your target audience and their interests, and, if you're a business, the themes that it makes sense for you to cover.
+To give your podcast the best chance of doing well from an SEO perspective - but from a general perspective too - it's a good idea to choose a theme that people are genuinely interested in.
+Start by thinking about your target audience and their interests, and, if you're a business, the themes that are appropriate for you to cover.

 Use Google Trends to research themes, looking at what people are searching for, what's trending, and what's set to continue trending.
 Use this as inspiration for your podcast theme.